strisselstudios/Cursed_Relic_Randomizer/README.md

 Cursed Relic Randomizer documentation

-Thank you for downloading my relic randomizer.
+Thank you for your interest in my relic randomizer.
 Its pretty self explanatory, but ill give instructions anyway: